 Grab a snack

 The Plucky Peacock is the farmstand for Candlelight Forest.
 You’ll find ice cream, water, sodas and a few other goodies here.
-There is usually also an opportunity to order a picnic lunch, but it’s on hiatus due to COVID.
+There is usually also an opportunity to order a picnic lunch, but was on hiatus when we visited.

 This is where we purchased our s’mores goodies, waters, and a few ice cream bars for my sweaty fishermen.
 You can also rent badminton or SUP boards, sign out life vests, and more.